WinVector/pyvtreat/README.md

 as we did in the book).
 The 2nd edition of *Practical Data Science with R* covers using `vtreat` in `R` in chapter 8 "Advanced Data Preparation."

-The idea is: ‘DataFrame’s prepared with the
+The idea is: `DataFrame`s prepared with the
 ’vtreat’ library are somewhat safe to train on as some precaution has been taken against all of the above issues.
-Also of interest are the ‘vtreat’ variable significances (help in initial variable pruning, a necessity when there are a large number of columns) and ‘vtreat::prepare(scale=TRUE)’ which re-encodes all variables into effect units making them suitable for y-aware dimension reduction (variable clustering, or principal component analysis) and for geometry sensitive machine learning techniques (k-means, knn, linear SVM, and more).
-You may want to do more than the ‘vtreat’ library does (such as Bayesian imputation, variable clustering, and more) but you certainly do not want to do less.
+Also of interest are the `vtreat` variable significances (help in initial variable pruning, a necessity when there are a large number of columns) and ‘vtreat::prepare(scale=TRUE)’ which re-encodes all variables into effect units making them suitable for y-aware dimension reduction (variable clustering, or principal component analysis) and for geometry sensitive machine learning techniques (k-means, knn, linear SVM, and more).
+You may want to do more than the `vtreat` library does (such as Bayesian imputation, variable clustering, and more) but you certainly do not want to do less.